s443012947/Restaurant-Bill/README.md

 # RestaurantBill

-This project is about restaurant bill.
-It's displays all menu that the restaurant have with their price.
+This project is about a restaurant bill.
+It displays all menus that the restaurant has with their price.
-It is suitable for the user who receiving an order from customer.
-It's presented for restaurant named as "fast food restaurat" located on 123 Prince Abdullah St, Mecca, KSA.
+It is suitable for the user who receives an order from a customer.
+It's presented for a restaurant named "fast food restaurant" located at 123 Prince Abdullah St, Mecca, KSA.

 -----------------------------------------
 Classes: